mholling/nswtopo/README.markdown

 ## Controls

 Drop a control waypoints file (`controls.kml` or `controls.gpx`) into the directory and a layer containing control circles and numbers will be automatically generated.
-If a waypoint is name 'HH' it will be drawn as a triangle, otherwise a circle will be drawn.
-If a control has 'W' after its number (e.g. '74W'), or separate waypoints marked 'W1', 'W2' etc are found, those waypoints will be represented as water drops.
+A waypoint named *HH* will be drawn as a triangle, *ANC* as a square, otherwise a circle will be drawn.
+If a control has 'W' after its number (e.g. '74W'), or separate waypoints marked 'W1', 'W2' etc are found, those waypoints will be represented with a faucet icon to indicate a water drop.
 You can modify any of the defaults shown below:

     controls:
       path: controls.kml      # filename (.kml or .gpx format) or path of control waypoint file